maxviazov/Spring-Frameworks-/Gradle-build-and-release-FAQ.md

 ***
 <a name="wiki-gradle_tips"/>
 # What are the most important tips for Gradle newbies?

-## Use the Gradle daemon
-As mentioned above, the daemon greatly speeds up Gradle by eliminating startup overhead.
-Run with `--daemon` or set `GRADLE_OPTS=-Dorg.gradle.daemon=true`.
-Very occasionally, you may need or want to run `./gradlew --stop` to kill the daemon process.

 ## Stop typing `clean` unless you really need it
 As mentioned above, Gradle has excellent _incremental build_ capabilities, meaning that it will only compile, run tests, generate javadoc, etc. if content has actually changed.
 However, telling gradle to `clean` everything eliminates this benefit.
 It is a common practice -- particularly for longtime Maven users -- to type 'clean' with every build as a matter of course.
 Break yourself of this habit and you'll find builds running much faster.